luyadev/luya/docs/guide/app-blocks.md

 + {{\luya\cms\base\InternalBaseBlock::createAjaxLink()}}: Create the link to the callback, this url must be used for your AJAX requests.
 + `callback...()`: Define a callback, you have to prefix the method with *callback*.

 Create a callback and define all parameters.
-The callback is what the url returns to your javascript which can be html or json.
+The callback is what the url returns to your JavaScript which can be HTML or JSON.

 ```php
 public function callbackHelloWorld($time)